 Brain Injury Claims

-Injuries to the brain can result in catastrophic consequences depending upon the severity with even a moderate brain injury having significant impact on a victim’s way of life.
-It is very important that you choose the right Solicitors as an experienced and sympathetic solicitor can ease the burden from you and your family during these difficult times.
+Injuries to the brain can result in catastrophic consequences- even a moderate brain injury can have significant impact on a victim’s way of life.
+An experienced and sympathetic solicitor can make a significant difference to you and your family during these difficult times.

-A traumatic brain injury could be minor which may lead to symptoms no worse than headaches.
-At the other end of the scale traumatic brain injuries may be severe and without question will be life changing.
+A traumatic brain injury may lead to symptoms no worse than headaches.
+At the other end of the scale, traumatic brain injuries may be severe and without question will be life changing.

 Identifying a traumatic brain injury

 Severe traumatic brain injuries may be self-evident as they may be identified on a CT or MRI scan at the hospital and the symptoms may be obvious.

 If you were rendered unconscious and/or suffered some amnesia after the accident and were dazed or confused, you may have suffered a traumatic brain injury even if you have no other symptoms.

 If you have suffered a head injury and you have some of the following symptoms then your head injury needs further investigation.